(function(x) x + 1)(5)

 30.5 The Z combinator

 In Chapter 22, we previewed fixed-point combinators.
-Here is the full story.
+Now the full construction.

 The trick is the fixed-point combinator.
 A fixed point of a function g is a value x such that g(x) = x.
 If g is a “template” for a recursive function (a function that takes itself as an argument and returns the recursive body), then finding its fixed point gives you the recursive function you wanted.